 When is the best time to plant Eco-Lawn?

-Like most grass seed, Eco-Lawn germinates best in cool, moist conditions (approx. 65° F).
+Like most grass seed, Eco-Lawn germinates best in cool, moist conditions (approximately 65° F or 18° C).
 For most of North America, the best time to sow Eco-Lawn is in early autumn or early spring.
-In the southern states and California, November – January is the ideal time to sow Eco-Lawn.
-This gives it time to establish before it has to face the heat of your southern summers.
-Please refer to the Seeding Times Chart for the best seeding time in your area.
+In California and other warm climates, November – March is the ideal time to sow Eco-Lawn as this gives the turf time to establish before the heat of summer.
+For the best seeding time in your specific area, please refer to our Seeding Times Chart.

-Proper soil preparation is the key to success in creating a beautiful lawn that will last a lifetime.
-Taking shortcuts on site and soil preparation will often come back to haunt you with chronic lawn problems such as weeds, thatch and fungal diseases.
+Proper soil preparation is the key to success and is the best opportunity to create a beautiful lawn that will last a lifetime.
+Taking shortcuts on site preparation will often come back to haunt you with chronic lawn problems such as thatch, weeds and disease.

 - Eliminate all weeds existing on the site.